Duran914/test-framework/README.md

 ```Python
 click_when_visible({"Modal checkout button":".checkout.modal-button"})
 ```
-* Accepts a dictionary(object) of an element name as a key and a selector as a value.
+* Accepts a dictionary (object) of an element name as a key and a selector as a value.

 #

 ### select_option()
-The select_option function selects a option from a select menu.
+The select_option function selects an option from a select menu.
 Will only work for HTML select elements.

 #### *Example:*<br>